abdullah-makhokhar/trading-strategies/README.md

 The scripts will:
 - Read ticker symbol from configuration
-- Download historical data from Yahoo Finance
+- Attempt to download data from Yahoo Finance
+- Automatically fallback to Alpha Vantage if needed
+- Use sample data as last resort
 - Calculate technical indicators
 - Generate interactive charts
 - Display backtest results